Roupala montana: Taxonomy

 The species was first described by Jean Baptiste Christophore Fusée Aublet in 1775.
 The name Roupala was based on roupale, a name used locally in French Guiana.
 The Latin specific epithet montana refers to mountains or coming from mountains.

 In their 2007 monograph, Ghillean Prance, Katie S. Edwards and coauthors recognised four named varieties within the species: R. montana var. montana (the "nominate" variety, based on Aublet's original description of the species), R. montana var. brasiliensis (Klotzsch) K.S.Edwards, R. montana var. impressiuscula (Mez) K.S.Edwards and R. montana var. paraensis (Sleumer) K.S.Edwards.

 Distribution

 Roupala montana ranges from Mexico in the north, through Central America, to Trinidad and Tobago, and across South America to southern Bolivia, Argentina, Paraguay and southern Brazil.

 Uses

 The species is used for fuel wood, high quality charcoal, medicinally and to a limited extent for woodworking and construction, The wood is commonly used for wood turning and sold in small spindles and blocks.
-Specialist exotic wood suppliers typically refer to this timber as Leopardwood but it can be confused with other species such Lacewood (Panopsis -P. rubescens and P. sessilifolia).
+Specialist exotic wood suppliers typically refer to this timber as Leopardwood but it can be confused with other species such as Lacewood (Panopsis -P. rubescens and P. sessilifolia).
 The wood shows strong figuring in quartersawn sections.
 It turns well and gives a good finish.

 It is one of several species including Parinari campestris and Richeria grandis which known by the common name bois bandé.
 These species are reputed to have aphrodisiac properties.